The Design-Build Process

 Preliminary Estimate and Specifications To keep the process moving, we have to be able to provide an accurate preliminary estimate.
 In order for the best value to be obtained, construction pricing needs to be available during the design process.
 Seldom does the price of a completed design fall into the expected budget of the buyer, without the help of a builder or professional versed in current costs.
 Another reason that we prefer to quote from preliminary plans is that we don’t like bidding against other bidders.
 Although we are not opposed to bidding, many times the buyer obtains apples vs. oranges comparisons.
 Many of the builders that we compete against in these situations, do not propose the scope or detail that we do.
 For these reasons, we have developed a very detailed set of specifications.
 Documentation provides the format for developing a strong relationship with our buyers.
 We prefer that our buyers are well informed and educated in the home building process.

-Eliminate Surprises Before the next step, we explain that the preliminary price may become the contract price, as long as we stay within the guidelines of the proposal.
+Eliminate Surprises Before the next step, we explain that the preliminary price may become the final price, as long as we stay within the guidelines of the proposal.
 During this process, we will educate and communicate with you, and strive to stay within the parameters of the proposal.
 This is very important to the relationship at this time.
 Surprises and omissions at this early stage can lay a foundation for lack of trust that could continue throughout the entire construction process.
 Hopefully, by this point, we will have built a good relationship with you and can proceed with an agreement and construction of your new home.

 Closing After the bank has approved your financing and completed an appraisal from the plans and specifications of the new home, a closing will be arranged.
 Closings frequently take place at Alliance Title Services.
 With construction-permanent financing, the closing takes place before construction starts.
 The ownership of the property will be transferred into your name and the balance of the sales price for the home will be disbursed to the builder through draws during construction.
 Your down payment will be the amount that you have arranged with your lender less the deposits we have received.
 If everything has run smoothly to this point, we may be almost ready to pick up a permit and start construction.
 Orientation Meetings Starting during the design phase and continuing after construction starts, we will have regular meetings with you to keep the project on track.
-These orientation meetings are used to, inform and educate; review ideas and make decisions; prepare and debrief, and; generally try to meet or exceed your expectations.
+Theseorientation meetings are used to inform and educate; review ideas and make decisions; prepare and debrief, and; generally try to meet or exceed your expectations.
 There are numerous customer selections and decisions that we need from you during the entire process.
 We promise to keep the process organized and help you all the way through.
 Many of our customers might even attest that they had a little fun.

-The real beauty of the design-build process is the benefit to the construction process.
+The real beauty of design-build is the benefit to the construction process.
 With involvement that begins with the design phase, there's no excuse for confusion or missing information.
-We have checklists and procedures designed to streamline the process and enhance productivity of our entire team.
+We have checklists and procedures designed to streamline the process and enhance the productivity of our entire team.
 We learn something from every project and use the lessons to enhance our processes to the benefit of the next project.
 Please review our project management information and feel free to ask questions.